Haugaland Glider Club - Information in English

 We thereby increase the number of days we can operate, as we just start the engine (if needed) to return safely to the field

 We normally operate within a radius of 50 km from the field, mainly east and north of the field, but of course we also have trips of several hours on thermals and hang far away from the field.
-We are now installing oxygen in GAN, and we look forward to the possibility to operate higher on the waves than presently.
+We are allways looking forward to the possibility to operate higher on the waves than presently.
 The waves are often found in our area and as we have transponders in both planes we will have few restrictions from the air control.
-Will we reach 20 000 feet the coming winter?

-As our planes are with double controls we often take passengers.
+As our plane are with double controls we often take passengers.
 That could be someone with birthday or someone to be married that get the trip as a present or surprise from friends.

 During the winter season when the water is frozen on the lakes we may operate from the ice.
 This is a nice experience and a different kind of operation for us.
 We find hang and thermals during these operations, but most of all we have fun and fly locally with a 100% safe landing area always within reach, although we operate closer to mother nature than normally.